-Salad greens -- the leafy green vegetables that are either too delicate for cooking or traditionally consumed raw -- are a common staple for calorie-conscious dieters and healthy eaters alike.
-Although iceberg lettuce has long been America’s favorite salad green, there are more nutritious options available, including arugula.
-Also known as salad rocket, roquette or rucola, arugula is a Mediterranean green with a distinct peppery flavor and aroma.
+Salad greens — the leafy green vegetables that are either too delicate for cooking or traditionally consumed raw — are a common staple for calorie-conscious dieters and healthy eaters alike.
+Although iceberg lettuce has long been America's favorite salad green, there are more nutritious options available, including arugula.
+Also known as rocket (or sometimes rocket lettuce), roquette or rucola, arugula is a Mediterranean green with a distinct peppery flavor and aroma.
 Arugula provides numerous health benefits due to its high nutrient density.

 Greens Help With Healthy Weight Management